 Basic Non Ferrous Metal Products Trading License in Dubai

 The global non-ferrous metals market continues to expand as industries from construction and electronics to aerospace and renewable energy demand reliable supplies of copper, aluminium, zinc, lead, and tin.
-Dubai sits at the crossroads of these supply chains, and entrepreneurs who secure a Basic Non Ferrous Metal Products Trading Licence in Dubai are well placed to capitalise on that position.
-Whether you are sourcing from Asia, supplying to Africa, or serving the GCC construction boom, this licence provides the legal framework to trade freely and profitably.
+Dubai sits at the crossroads of these supply chains, and entrepreneurs who secure a Basic Non Ferrous Metal Products Trading License in Dubai are well placed to capitalise on that position.
+Whether you are sourcing from Asia, supplying to Africa, or serving the GCC construction boom, this license provides the legal framework to trade freely and profitably.

-What the Licence Covers
+What the License Covers

 Copper and copper alloy products such as rods, sheets, tubes, and wire